-She has a background in innovative approaches to economic development, international trade law, war crimes, genocide, behavioral economics, political reconciliation, post-conflict justice, and improving access to justice through innovation.
-She has spoken, written, and taught extensively on issues of international education, humanitarian issues, innovation and design in social impact, gender equality, and human and civil rights.
+She has a background in innovative approaches to economic development, international trade law, war crimes, genocide, behavioral economics, political reconciliation, post-conflict justice, artificial intelligence, and improving access to justice through innovation.
+She has spoken, written, and taught extensively on issues of international education, human rights and technology, humanitarian issues, innovation and design in social impact, gender equality, and human and civil rights.

 Flynn is a contributing writer for such publications as HuffPost, Global Citizen, Darling Magazine, Caring Magazine, and Thrive Global, and is a Contributing Director for Good Support.
 Her work has been translated into various languages and appears in educational textbooks.
 She was the founding mindfulness teacher at King’s College London Dickson Poon School of Law, a faculty member at The School of Life, and has been named a Designed Good Changemaker, a Wisdom 2.0 scholarship winner, a Luce Scholar, a United Nations writing competition winner, a two time TEDx speaker, and the inaugural recipient of a Women in Sports award.

 She holds a BSFS from Georgetown University, a JD from UC Berkeley School of Law, and an LLM from the London School of Economics and Political Science.
 She has also studied at La Sorbonne, the University of Cambridge, Trinity College Dublin, La Universidad de Chile, Université Cheikh Anta Diop de Dakar, Senegal, and Université de Genève.